 Benefit #2: Minimizes Development Time

 The mobile app developed from reliable clone scripts is a replica of a proven interface.
 Therefore, the designing of the user interface and aesthetics of the app are already taken care of, saving a lot of designing time.
 Moreover, the major features are already incorporated in the code, which again banks the development time.
 This means that one can launch a new mobile app based on these cloned apps within no time.
 Moreover, these solutions are pre-approved, so no permission is required to launch the app on iOS or Android platforms.

 The clone scripts are tried and tested on several platforms earlier; they ensure high-quality bug-free code.
 Another thing to consider here is that the clone scripts are publically available only if the corresponding business is a highly successful one.
 This makes sure that a certain level of awareness regarding the business model is already there.
 This heightens the chances of your app getting succeeded.

 The app development companies providing clone scripts often provide the client apps using their APIs with services like support, launch, maintenance, etc. These support and maintenance services come in pretty handy when the cloned app is launched.
 The app is checked for the correct functioning of the app, and necessary changes are done in the code.
 These services come as a breather for the entrepreneurs relying heavily on the success of the app.

-The mobile app development companies should be alert towards the menace of clone apps, as this can present severe threats aforesaid.
-Every mobile app development company in india is taking this threat seriously as there are so many clone apps in the Indian market just to defame the parent company of the original app.
-The clone detection techniques mentioned above makes life easier for the app development companies as the trust of users once lost is difficult to regain.
+The mobile app development companies should be alert to the menace of clone apps, as this can present severe threats aforesaid.
+Every mobile app development company in India is taking this threat seriously as there are so many clone apps in the Indian market just to defame the parent company of the original app.
+The clone detection techniques mentioned above make life easier for the app development companies as the trust of users once lost is difficult to regain.
 To conclude, there are benefits as well as threats associated with the concept of app cloning.
 The businesses might weigh in the pros and cons before making the final call.